For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 Further reading: 5 portrait lighting patterns you need to know

-Obviously, if you’re shooting with natural light, you can’t just move the light.
+Obviously, when photographing with natural light, you can’t just move the light.
 You can, however, be aware of where the sun is in the sky and position your subject accordingly.

-Just remember that when using front light, the sun will be shining directly into their eyes, which is uncomfortable, and they will struggle to keep their eyes open and look into the camera.
+Just remember that when using front light, the sun will shine directly into your subject’s eyes, which is uncomfortable.
+So they’ll struggle to keep their eyes open and look into the camera.

 Front lighting at golden hour